CUA50415 Diploma of Live Production and Technical Services

 - Provide us with the testimonial from a teacher, colleague or employer outlining why you would be a good candidate for the course.

 - Participate in one or more group problem-solving tasks.

 - Have the opportunity to demonstrate equivalent knowledge of the CUAWHS302 Apply Work Health and Safety Practices unit of competency.

 If we are able to offer you a place on the course, we will contact you in mid-December.

-As a graduate of the NIDA Vocational Diploma of Live Production and Technical Services you have the skills and knowledge to be employed in a range of industries, including theatre, dance, opera, concerts, functions, ceremonies and events.
+As a graduate of the NIDA CUA50415 Diploma of Live Production and Technical Services you have the skills and knowledge to be employed in a range of industries, including theatre, dance, opera, concerts, functions, ceremonies and events.

 - Backstage crew member

 - Sound operator